cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager-with-an-external-db.md

 * In order to add networks to a running Manager use the `cfy_manager add-networks` command.
 * New networks should be supplied as a JSON string.
 It is possible to add multiple new networks using one command (as shown in the example below).
 * Please note that you can only add networks with unique names, otherwise an error will be raised.
-* If using a Cloudify Manager cluster, the command will add the network only for the replica it is run on.
+* If using a Cloudify Manager cluster, the command will add the network only for the node it is run on.
 ```
 cfy_manager add-networks --networks '{"<network-name>": "<ip>", "<network-name>":"<ip>"}'
 ```